How to ace the BCG written case interview

 • Focus: All industries or functions are fair game

-• Target group: The written case interview is currently employed almost globally, for instance in North America, Asia, selected European countries, Russia, and many others.
+• Target group: The written case interview is currently employed almost globally, for instance in North America, Asia, selected European countries, and many others.
 Make sure to contact HR or recruiting of your target office in advance to clarify whether or not you would be in the target group for the test

 • Twist: You are not allowed to write on the materials which makes it much harder to keep track of your thoughts or highlight specific information